arethacooper/community-wiki/community-manifesto.md

 There weren’t many banks that understood the power of programmable money, and it’s still hard to find them.
 Our original strategy was to build a completely new bank.
 As it turns out, building a bank is hard and expensive (no jokes).

 In early 2019, Investec approached the OfferZen team to talk about their mission to invest in the tech sector.
-Like us, they believe strongly that [software can fundamentally accelerate South Africa’s economic growth](https://www.offerzen.com/blog/rise-of-the-programmers-why-power-is-shifting-to-developers), and want to help developers in South Africa to achieve this.
+Like us, they strongly believe that [software can fundamentally accelerate South Africa’s economic growth](https://www.offerzen.com/blog/rise-of-the-programmers-why-power-is-shifting-to-developers), and want to help developers to achieve this.
 Over the following months, we worked together to figure out how we could [partner to make programmable banking a reality](https://www.youtube.com/watch?v=PcU0aT5ckDM\&ab\_channel=OfferZen) for South African developers.

 In December 2019, Investec launched the programmable banking beta at OfferZen’s MERGE conference and we started to build the programmable banking community to get feedback and support from the tech community.